graphistry/graphistry-cli/docs/configure-investigation.md

 # Configure Investigations

-Many Graphistry investigation configurations can be set through environment variables (your `.env`), in your `pivot-config.json`, or in the admin panel.
+Many Graphistry investigation configurations can be set through environment variables (your `.env`), in your `.pivot-db/config/config.json`, or in the admin panel.

 These control aspects including:
 * Connector auth and defaults: Splunk, Neo4j, ...
 * Layouts
 * Ontology: column->type mapping, colors, icons, sizes, ...
 * Prepopulated investigation steps

+After editing, restart your server, or at least `pivot`.

 For broader configuration information, see the [main configuration docs](configure.md).